MassimilianoDH/terraform-push/README.md

 The only prerequisite needed to set up your Terraform CI is a working Google Cloud Project with billing enabled.
 For more information on how to [Creating and Managing Google Projects](https://cloud.google.com/resource-manager/docs/creating-managing-projects).

 ### Installing
-A step by step series of examples that tell you how to get Terraform Push.

 - [Repository](###repository)
 - [Bootstrap](###bootstrap)
 - [Secrets](###secrets)
 - [Machine User (optional)](###machine_user)

 ## 🚀 Deployment <a name = "deployment"></a>
 ### Repository <a name = "repository"></a>
 The first step of our process is to create a Github Repository using Terraform Push as a template.
 On the top right corner of this repo (Terraform Push), you will find a green button to use this template.
 Press it and follow the repository creation form.